-- · Bind as pgAdmin user
+- Bind as pgAdmin user

-- · Anonymous bind
+- Anonymous bind

-- · Dedicated user bind
+- Dedicated user bind

-Parameter Description

-AUTHENTICATION_SOURCES The default value for this parameter is internal .
-To enable LDAP authentication, you must include ldap in the list of values for this parameter. you can modify the value as follows: • ['ldap']: pgAdmin will use only LDAP authentication. • ['ldap', 'internal']: pgAdmin will first try to authenticate the user through LDAP.
-If that authentication fails, then internal user entries of pgAdmin will be used for authentication. • ['internal', 'ldap']: pgAdmin will first try to authenticate the user through internal user entries.
+Parameter Description AUTHENTICATION_SOURCES The default value for this parameter is internal.
+To enable LDAP authentication, you must include ldap in the list of values for this parameter. you can modify the value as follows: ['ldap']: pgAdmin will use only LDAP authentication. ['ldap', 'internal']: pgAdmin will first try to authenticate the user through LDAP.
+If that authentication fails, then internal user entries of pgAdmin will be used for authenticate the user through internal user entries.
 If that authentication fails, then LDAP authentication will be used.

-continues on next page